-- Set strategy, develop, monitor and review Legal department's work plan and activities in a manner that will facilitate delivery of the Utility Regulator's Annual Forward Work Programme (FWP). - Provide expert legal advice as required on Utility Regulator policy and strategy. - As part of the senior management team, maintain focus on the Utility Regulator's mission and vision.

-• Maintaining and up to date knowledge and advising the Utility Regulator as to the implications of forthcoming legislation and ensuring compliance
+- Develop, monitor and review Legal department's work plan and activities in a manner that will facilitate delivery of the Utility Regulator's Annual Forward Work Programme (FWP). - Provide expert legal advice as required on Utility Regulator policy and strategy. - Maintain focus on the Utility Regulator's mission and vision. - Maintaining and up to date knowledge and advising the Utility Regulator as to the implications of forthcoming legislation and ensuring compliance